Thursday, July 7, 2016

 Catholics, of course, claim that Peter was speaking in code, that ‘Babylon’ meant Rome.
 Where is the proof of that?
 What would have been the reason for code?

 When Paul wrote his letter to the congregation in Rome he mentioned 30 Christians by name (but NOT Peter) and clearly wasn’t worried about security.
-(Romans 16) If Paul could name individuals in Rome without fear of causing trouble for them, why would Peter need to use a code?
+(Read Romans 16 for yourself.)
+If Paul could name individuals in Rome without fear of causing trouble for them, why would Peter need to use a code?

-During Paul’s first imprisonment in Rome, around 60 or 61, he wrote a letter to Philemon, which he ended with, “Epaphras, my fellow prisoner in Christ Jesus, sends you his love.
+During Paul’s first imprisonment in Rome, around 60 or 61 of our modern calendar, he wrote a letter to Philemon, which he ended with, “Epaphras, my fellow prisoner in Christ Jesus, sends you his love.
 And so do Mark, Aristarchus, Demas, and Luke, my fellow laborers.”

 If Peter was in Rome, why wouldn’t his greetings have been included?